AdebanjoOayinka/PALMORA-GROUP-HR-ANALYSIS/README.md

         *- A Bar chart was used to show the distribution side by side

-  00000  4.
-Show insights on ratings based on gender
+    4. insights on ratings based on gender:

+        More research was done to reveal more about the gender distribution in the organization.

         *- From the cleaned data, a pivot table was done to get the total counts of the genders in each region in the orgarnization.

         *- A Bar chart was used to show the distribution side by side

     5. Analyse the company’s salary structure.
 Identify if there is a gender pay gap.
 If there is, identify the department and regions that should be the focus of management

         *- From the cleaned data, a pivot table was done to see the salary for each gender in each department and region in the orgarnization.

         *- A Bar chart was used to show the salary payment for each gender distribution side by side.
         *- A Bar chart was used to show the regions with this salary variance.

     6. A recent regulation was adopted which requires manufacturing companies to pay employees a minimum of $90,000